mcf1727/AppOodrive/README.md

    retrofit: to do Http request

-- Any particular remarks you may have to express.
+- Any particular remarks you may have to express?

   TODO: adapt to screen rotation